shemanaev/inpxer/README.md

 ./inpxer import ./file.inpx
 ```

+You can specify `--partial` flag to import only new records and keep old ones.
-*Note: existing index will be deleted.*
+Otherwise, old index data will be deleted and reindex from scratch.

 Start server:
 ```shell